Which Brush Shape Should You (Really) Use for Foundation?

 When trying to choose your perfect foundation brush, you need to consider both the application style you like, and the finished makeup look you’re going for.

 If you want full coverage, a flat Filbert-style foundation brush may be your best option.
 If you like medium coverage, a flat kabuki-style brush will offer the finish you need.

 If you prefer to use powder foundation, you’ll need to opt for a fluffier style of buffing brush.
 And if you like a dewy, natural finish, a damp makeup sponge could be the best way to achieve it.

 When shopping for a foundation brush, you should consider the type of product you typically wear.
 But you should also bear in mind what foundation application you find easiest or enjoy the most.

 The styles of foundation brush offered here are simply guidelines – you can experiment yourself to find what best works for you, individually.

 It can also be useful to have a selection of foundation application tools in your makeup arsenal.
 Very few of us wear exactly the same style of makeup every day, so having different foundation brushes and sponges on hand can ensure you can create your perfect base depending on the day.
 Plus, as a bonus, having more brushes means you have to wash them less!

 Meet the experts

 Azesha Ramcharan is a makeup artist based in NY’s Hudson Valley region.
-Clients have included NBC, The Juilliard School, Hessel Museum of Art, Craftsy, VOZ, and Kate McCleod.
+Clients have included NBC, The Juilliard School, Hessel Museum of Art, Craftsy, and VOZ.